circleci/circleci-docs/jekyll/_cci2/language-python.md

 Database images for use as a secondary 'service' container are also available.

-## Build the demo Django project yourself
+## Build the Demo Django Project Yourself

 A good way to start using CircleCI is to build a project yourself.
 Here's how to build the demo project with your own account: